|Physical description||Paint, Tin|

 Tin funeral wreath plaque: Second Lieutenant John Hay, 40 Squadron, Royal Flying Corps

 Tin plaque cut to the shape of a ribbon.
 One side is painted in white with the words 'A NOTRE FRE...'
 [A Notre Frere] in light blue in a decorative font.
-There is a mounting hole at each end of the plaque.
+There is a mounting hole at one end of the plaque.
 The final 95 mm of one end has detached.

 Associated with Second Lieutenant John 'Jack' Hay, an Australian serving with 40 Squadron Royal Flying Corps (RFC).
 Jack Hay was the son of Isabella and William Hay.
 He was born at Double Bay, New South Wales on 22 January 1889 and was educated at Shore, Sydney Church of England Grammar School.
 Hay travelled to England where he gained his Royal Aero Club Aviators Certificate on 2 June 1916 and enlisted in the Royal Flying Corps.
 In August 1916 he travelled to France with 40 Squadron RFC, who were equipped with FE 8 pusher biplanes.